Kintyre/ksconf/README.md

     macros can be compared more easily.

     positional arguments:
-      FILE                  Left side of the comparison
+      CONF1                 Left side of the comparison
-      FILE                  Right side of the comparison
+      CONF2                 Right side of the comparison

     optional arguments:
       -h, --help            show this help message and exit